Pregnancy and amniocentesis

 Amniocentesis is an antenatal test to check the growing baby for conditions such as Down's syndrome, spina bifida and sickle cell anaemia.

-Amniocentesis may be offered between weeks 15 and 20 of pregnancy when there is thought to be a higher risk of the baby developing serious medical conditions or abnormalities.
+Amniocentesis may be offered between weeks 15 and 20 of pregnancy if it is thought that baby may be at a higher risk of developing serious medical conditions or abnormalities.

 A needle is used to take a sample of amniotic fluid from around the developing baby in the womb.
 This is analysed in a laboratory.

 The test is relatively common, and usually safe.
 However, there is a small risk of complications from the procedure.

 Because amniocentesis presents a small risk for both mother and baby, the test is generally offered to women who have a significant risk of genetic diseases, including those who:

 - Have an abnormal ultrasound.

 - Have a family history of certain birth defects.